Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 depending on which pole is approaching the sensor.
 This means that, as the magnets are moved by the stick, the sensor will output a voltage depending on the position of the magnet.
 In testing, the sensor outputs a range from ~1.2V to ~2.2V. [^PCBTest]

+[^PCBTest]:The PCB assembly can be tested independent of the full assembly with only a magnet.
+Orient the magnet's north and south poles along the arrow outlined in front of the sensor under testing.
+The output voltage can be measured and compared to the expected range (typically 0V - 3.3V).

 ### Op-Amp: